junwatu/clothes-recommendation/blog/README.md

 #### GridDB Docker

-This app needs a GridDB server and should be running before the app.
+This app needs a GridDB server and it should be running before the app.

 In this project, we will use the GridDB docker for ARM machines.

-To test the GridDB on your local machine, run this docker command:
+To test the GridDB on your local machine, you can run these docker commands:

 ```shell
 docker network create griddb-net